Available Sites

 Past performance does not guarantee future results.

-To show the difference between the growth of income provided from bonds versus a dividend-paying equity investment, in figure 2, we calculated the amount of income generated annually on a hypothetical $1 million investment made in 1990.
-While the income from the bond investment steadily declined from 1990 to 2020, the amount of dividend income derived from the dividend-focused equity allocation grew fairly steadily.
-Although beginning at a relatively modest level compared to the bond investment, the dollar amount of dividend income generated surpassed the bond income in approximately 10 years and ended at 912% of the bond income by 2020.
-For this example, it was assumed that the bond interest and stock dividends were being used to support expenses and not being reinvested.
+To show the difference between the growth of income provided from bonds versus a dividend-paying equity investment, we calculated the amount of income generated annually on a hypothetical $1 million investment made in 1990.
+While the income from the bond investment steadily declined from 1990 to 2020, the amount of dividend income derived from the dividend-focused equity allocation grew steadily.
+Although beginning at a relatively modest level compared to the bond investment, the dollar amount of dividend income surpassed the bond income by 2000 (10 years) and bested it by 970% ($427,984 vs. $39,976) by the end of 2024.
+For this example, the bond interest and stock dividends were being used to support expenses and not being reinvested.

 Annual Income from a Hypothetical $1 Million Investment Made in January 1990